About

 Offers

 If you apply via QTAC, you will receive a notification to check your offer in the applicant portal.
 You must respond to the offer online by the due date.
-You will also receive a Starting@Griffith offer email.
-Once you accept your offer and enrolment is open you will be able to enrol via a link in your Starting@Griffith offer email.
+You will also receive a Starting@Griffith email.
+Once you accept your offer and enrolment is open you will be able to enrol via a link in your Starting@Griffith email.

 If you apply via UAC, you will be sent a Notice of Offer by email.
-You will also receive a Starting@Griffith offer email.
-Once enrolment is open you will be able to enrol via a link in your Starting@Griffith offer email.
+You will also receive a Starting@Griffith email.
+Once enrolment is open you will be able to enrol via a link in your Starting@Griffith email.

 Acceptances, Lapsing of Offers

-If you receive an offer from Griffith University but do not notify us of your acceptance by the date in the offer letter, your offer may lapse.
+If you receive an offer from Griffith University but do not notify us of your acceptance by the date in your Starting@Griffith email, your offer may lapse.
 For most programs you will be able to reactive your offer by contacting QTAC.
-If you receive an offer for a competitive program you must respond to QTAC and enrol at Griffith University within the short timeframe (irrespective of whether you accept unconditionally or conditionally) as specified in your offer letter and Starting@Griffith email, or your offer will lapse.
-Applicants must apply to have an offer reinstated by contacting Griffith Admissions, however, reinstatement is not automatic, and some programs may not be reinstated.
-Visit the Degree Finder entry of your program to confirm if it is a competitive program.
-For further details on lapsed offers, visit QTAC’s Reactivate your expired offer.
+If you receive an offer for a competitive program you must respond to QTAC and enrol at Griffith University within the short timeframe (irrespective of whether you accept unconditionally or conditionally) as specified in your Starting@Griffith email, or your offer will lapse.
+Applicants must apply to have an offer reinstated to these programs by contacting Griffith Admissions, however, reinstatement is not automatic, and some programs may not be reinstated.

 Deferment